TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab6.md

 a request.
 We expect to find your Spoofax project `minijava` and your test project `minijava.test.types` next to each other in the root of the repository.

+For this lab, you should put all your tests in `minijava.test.types`.
+{: .notice .notice-warning}

 The deadline for submissions is November 21st, 17:00.
 {: .notice .notice-warning}